huibosa/Programming/computer-system/csapp/ch3/assembly.md

 * For the code based on a conditional move, both the then-expr and the else-expr are evaluated, with the final value chosen based on the evaluation test-expr.

+Not all conditional expressions can be compiled using conditional moves.
+Most significantly, the abstract code we have shown evaluates both then-expr and else-expr regardless of the test outcome.
+If one of those two expressions could possibly generate an error condition or a side effect, this could lead to invalid behavior.

 ### 3.6.7 Loops